PaNOSC-ViNYL/ase/doc/ase/optimize.rst

 This will read through each iteration stored in :file:`history.traj`, performing adjustments to the Hessian as appropriate.
 Note that these steps will not be written to :file:`qn.traj`.
-If restarting with more than one previous trajectory file, use :command:`ag` to concatenate them into a single trajectory file first::
+If restarting with more than one previous trajectory file, use :command:`ase-gui` to concatenate them into a single trajectory file first::

-  $ ag part1.traj part2.traj -o history.traj
+  $ ase-gui part1.traj part2.traj -o history.traj

 The file :file:`history.traj` will then contain all necessary information.